testit-tms/adapters-python/testit-adapter-behave/README.md

 Description of methods:

+- `testit.addWorkItemIds` - a dynamic method that links autotests with manual tests.
+Receives the array of manual tests' IDs
+- `testit.addDisplayName` - a dynamic method for adding internal autotest name (used in Test IT)
+- `testit.addExternalId` - a dynamic method for adding unique internal autotest ID (used in Test IT)
+- `testit.addTitle` - a dynamic method for adding autotest name specified in the autotest card.
+If not specified, the name from the displayName method is used
+- `testit.addDescription` - a dynamic method for adding autotest description specified in the autotest card
+- `testit.addTags` - a dynamic method for adding tags listed in the autotest card
 - `testit.addLinks` - links in the autotest result
 - `testit.addAttachments` - uploading files in the autotest result
 - `testit.addMessage` - information about autotest in the autotest result
+- `testit.addNameSpace` - a dynamic method for adding directory in the TMS system (default - file's name of test)
+- `testit.addClassName` - a dynamic method for adding subdirectory in the TMS system (default - class's name of test)
+- `testit.addParameter` - a dynamic method for adding parameter in the autotest result
 - `testit.step` - usage in the "with" construct to designation a step in the body of the test

 ### Examples